not-x/vFlashCards/README.md

-# vFlashCards
+# vFlashCards with GenAI

 ## Description

 vFlashCards is built for students on the go.
 The project aims to create a convenient and accessible learning tool.
-The full stack application will feature:
+The full stack application features:

-- The option to create sets of virtual flash cards.
+- The option to group and create virtual flash cards.
+- Auto-generate material from document (PDF, Word, Powerpoint, Text) with OpenAI.
+(Requires OpenAI API key.)
-- Browse your personal library of flash cards.
+- Catalog of personal library of flash cards.
-- Brower publicly shared flash cards with fellow vFlashCards community.
+- Publicly shared flash cards with fellow vFlashCards community.

 * * *